Where do I start?

 What is the Utah Provisional Concealed Firearm Permit?

 In 2017 Utah passed HB 198 allowing for 18-20 year olds to obtain a Provisional Utah Concealed Carry Permit.
 This permit does the same things as the standard permit with two exceptions.
-A provisional permit holder may not poses a firearm on or about public/private elementary schools or secondary school premises (k-12).
-Also the provisional permit expires on the holder's 21st birthday.
+A provisional permit holder may not possess a firearm on or about public/private elementary schools or secondary school premises (k-12).
+Also, the provisional permit expires on the holder's 21st birthday.

 On or after the permit holder's 21st birthday they can apply for the Standard Utah permit.
 To apply they will follow all the normal steps of getting the Standard Utah permit.
 This includes submitting a complete application, fingerprint card, a new photo, copy of their driver's license, and a copy of their provisional permit.
 The copy of the provisional permit, as long as it isn't more than a year expired, will take the place of the normal class and they will not need to retake the class.

 To help make upgrading to the standard permit easier we offer a service for just $20 that takes care of it all.
 All you need to do show up at the beginning of any of our classes close to your 21st birthday or up to 9 months after.
 There we will; fingerprint you, take your photo, walk you through the application, copy your driver's license and provisional permit, and take care of delivering your application to the BCI for processing.
 You won't have to take the class, you shouldn't be there for more than 15-20 minutes, and you will leave with nothing left to do to get your standard Utah Concealed Carry Permit.
 If you want a refresher on concealed carry and Utah law as part of the service you are welcome to sit in on the entire class, though it is not required to upgrade your permit.